drduh/macOS-Security-and-Privacy-Guide/README.md

 Check the `Program` or `ProgramArguments` section to identify the binary that runs (`apsd` in this example) then consult its manual page with `man apsd`.

 > [!IMPORTANT]
-> System services are protected by SIP; don't disable SIP just to tinker with system services as SIP is an integral part of macOS security.
+> System services are protected by SIP.
+Do not disable SIP just to tinker with system services as SIP is an integral part of macOS security.
 Disabling system services may cause system instability.

 To view the status of services: